deadlydog/deadlydog.github.io/_posts/2013-11-16-allow-others-to-run-your-powershell-scripts-from-a-batch-file-they-will-love-you-for-it.md

 ### Ok, I see your point.
 So how do I call my PowerShell script from a batch file?

 First, <span style="text-decoration: underline">the code I provide assumes that the batch file and PowerShell script are in the same directory</span>.
-So if you have a PowerShell script called “MyPowerShellScript.ps1” and a batch file called “RunMyPowerShellScript.cmd”, this is what the batch file would contain:
+So if you have a PowerShell script called "MyPowerShellScript.ps1" and a batch file called "RunMyPowerShellScript.cmd", this is what the batch file would contain:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:d77181f4-7d28-49aa-b2f5-2c829994a44a" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>